CAROLINA COSSE, MAYOR OF MONTEVIDEO AND CURRENT PRESIDENT OF UNITED CITIES AND LOCAL GOVERNMENTS (UCLG)

 The city I would want is a city where you can always find your place.
 There is a place for you in the city of the future.
 There is no hunger.
 There is no cold.
 There are many meetings, there are discussions, and there is a commitment to life.

-If we were to do an exercise where we could transport you back in time to the future and we could talk to future generations, what would you tell them?
+If we were to do an exercise where we could transport you forward in time to the future and we could talk to future generations, what would you tell them?

 I would ask them what I should have done differently.